Ashland University: History

 On May 28, 1877, a town meeting was held in Ashland, Ohio, where the citizens were to consider a proposal from members of the German Baptist Brethren Church to establish an institution of higher education.
 The Ashland Press reported that the citizens were promised the college would locate there if their city would raise $10,000.
 The church and community fundraising campaign proved to be a success and on Feb 17, 1878, a meeting was held to add up their campaign funds and make final plans.
 The success of the campaign was announced, the college was chartered on February 20 and a church-related, co-educational institution was established.

 In April 1878, the board of trustees decided to purchase the "most desirable plot in town – 28 acres on the hill."
 The first buildings to be constructed were Founders Hall and Allen Hall, constructed from bricks made on the site.
 Classes opened at Ashland College on Sep 17, 1879, with somewhere around 60 students and eight faculty members.

 The new institution grew slowly during its first few decades, but enrollment reached the 200 mark shortly after the turn of the century.

+By 1905, Ashland College accepted its first international student from Russia.

 By the 1950s, the college had added many new programs of study and experienced rapid growth from about 300 students to more than 2,500 in 1970.

 By 1972, Ashland faced a financial crisis as a result of a decline in enrollment and stagnating economy.
 But shortly after this, several new programs, including a master of education and master of business administration, were created and a number of off-campus centers were developed.

 In 1989, college officials decided to change the name of the institution to Ashland University.
 This change to university status reflected more accurately what the institution had become, with total student enrollment around the 5,600 mark and almost evenly divided between graduate and undergraduate students.

 Progress has continued on campus since the 1980s with the construction of several new academic buildings, a new Recreation Center, Student Center and Athletic Complex and the Jack W. Liebert Military and Veterans Center.
 In addition, in 2010, the university acquired MedCentral Health System's College of Nursing in Mansfield and began a campaign to raise money to construct the 49,000 sqft Dwight Schar College of Nursing and Health Sciences in Mansfield.
 The building opened for classes on June 20, 2014.